 People are often afraid to report misconduct because they fear Retaliation from a coach, organization leaders, or athletes and their families.
-Retaliation is taking (or threatening to take) any adverse action related to an allegation, a report, or an investigation into misconduct.
-It can happen before, during, or after someone participates in the Center's process.
-It can also involve participation in the processes of other relevant organizations under the Center's jurisdiction.
+Retaliation occurs when someone takes (or threatens to take) an adverse action against another person before, during, or after reporting misconduct or participating in an investigation about potential misconduct.
+An adverse action can include: